isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-fleas-in-the-house-fast/index.md

 ###  Step 3: Use Flea Tablets

-Flea tabletssuch as the Novartis Capstar are fed on cats and [dogs](https://pestpolicy.com/best-flea-treatment-for-dogs/) to remove fleas with fast results - exterminating the bugs in about 30 minutes. - Flea tablets are used in combination with a good flea shampoo.
+Flea tabletssuch as the Novartis Capstar are fed on cats and [dogs](https://pestpolicy.com/best-flea-treatment-for-dogs/)to remove fleas with fast results - exterminating the bugs in about 30 minutes. - Flea tablets are used in combination with a good flea shampoo.
 The flea tablet helps to kill the eggs and larvae of the insect on contact, while the shampoo helps remove live fleas that may be stuck on your pets skin or fur.

 - The best way to tell if an animal has been bitten by a tick is through its behavior - such as lethargy, having decreased appetite, not grooming properly (or dong it excessively), etc. Flea tablets work well for dogs especially because they can get very dirty at times and hard to wash off effectively enough without some assistance from medication like this!